matthewrsilver/lisTELOS/README.md

 ### Contact

 Thanks for taking the time to examine this model!
-Please write with any comments, concerns, criticisms, compliments, corrections, et cetera, to matt.r.silver@gmail.com
+Please write with any comments, concerns, criticisms, compliments, corrections, et cetera, to matt.r.silver [at] gmail.com